Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 The intermediate species L. fainei was isolated from the kidneys of 3/45 captured rodents.
 L. fainei has been reported to cause disease in humans (20) but was not isolated from any human patient or bovid in this study.
 L. venezuelensis is phylogenetically closer to other intermediate species reported to cause human illness, such as L. liceraciae (21) and L. wolffi (22) and is phylogenetically close to Leptospira spp. isolated from environmental samples in Malaysia, Mayotte, and New Caledonia (5).

 Few studies have been conducted to determine the phylogenetic relatedness of different strains of Leptospira spp. isolated from a particular geographic region.
 L. interrogans isolates from this study had many MLST profiles, including clusters of profiles found in the Leptospira PubMLST database (Table 3).
 MATs showed that serum samples from 3 cows each reacted to a different L. interrogans serovar, including 2 whose isolates had the same VNTR pattern (Appendix Tables 14, 16).
 The heterogeneity of L. interrogans strains suggests a long-term endemic presence in the local rodent population.
 In contrast, the genomes of 6 L. venezuelensis isolates differed by a maximum of 11 SNPs (Figure 3), suggesting an outbreak strain.
-Although only 6 of the 13 L. venezuelensis isolates were sequenced, they were obtained from diverse sampling of hospitalized humans, rats captured in La Guaira, and cows on a farm 30 km away from patient residences.
+Although only 6 of the 13 L. venezuelensis isolates were sequenced, they were obtained from a diverse sampling of hospitalized humans, rats captured in La Guaira, and cows on a farm 30 km away from patient residences.
 Unless L. venezuelensis has a mutation rate even slower than slow-mutating Mycobacterium tuberculosis (23), the low genetic diversity reflects a recently expanded bacteria population.
 Greater genomic heterogeneity would be expected if L. venezuelensis evolved from a local environmental Leptospira sp.
-Instead, the close genomic similarity between isolates suggests a recent introduction of L. venezuelensis into the region, perhaps arriving with rats on a ship that docked in the port of La Guaira and then spread among the local rodent population.
+Instead, the close genomic similarity between isolates suggests a recent introduction of L. venezuelensis into the region, perhaps arriving with rats on a ship that docked in the port of La Guaira and then spread within the local rodent population.

 Infections with intermediate clade Leptospira spp. have only rarely been associated with icteric human illness (6), but 3 of 4 patients from whom L. venezuelensis was isolated were icteric, had liver aminotransferase values >250 (Appendix Table 9) and negative test results for hepatitis viruses A and B. Only 1 patient with L. venezuelensis infection was tested for dengue, but all 4 had platelet levels within reference ranges, which is uncharacteristic for acute dengue.